 - A. The Proctor shall be responsible for evaluating the practitioner's clinical competence for the requested privileges. - B. The Proctor's primary responsibility is to evaluate the Proctoree's performance.
-However, if the Proctor believes intervention is warranted in order to avert harm to a patient, he/shethe Proctor may take any action he/shethe Proctor finds reasonably necessary to protect the patient.
+However, if the Proctor believes intervention is warranted in order to avert harm to a patient, the Proctor may take any action the Proctor finds reasonably necessary to protect the patient.